petschki/coredev.vagrant/README.rst

 Editing Plone configuration and source files
 --------------------------------------------

-After running "vagrant up", you should have a buildout.coredev subdirectory.
+After running ``vagrant up``, you should have a ``coredev_py2`` and ``coredev_py3`` subdirectory.
 In it, you'll find your buildout configuration files and a "src" directory.
-These are the matching items from a normal coredev installation.
-You may edit all the files.
+When you did the buildout manually you have to run ``vagrant provision`` .
+This copies all the development checkouts to the "src/" folder in the shared directory and symlinks them back to the buildout.

 All of this is happening in a directory that is shared with the guest operating system, and the .cfg files and src directory are linked back to the working copy of coredev on the guest machine.
 All the rest of the install is on the guest system only.

 Using the VirtualBox directly
 -----------------------------